AnimMouse/setup-rclone/README.md

 ```

 ### GitHub token
-This action automatically uses a GitHub token in order to authenticate with GitHub API and avoid rate limiting.
+This action automatically uses a GitHub token in order to authenticate with the GitHub API and avoid rate limiting.
 You can also specify your own read-only fine-grained personal access token.

 ```yaml
 steps: